Thank you! We’ve received your message and will contact you soon.

 • Zero scalability: your team doesn’t gain experience to improve campaign effectiveness later.

-The hybrid model is the most common choice for mid-sized advertisers and small ad agencies.
-Your buyers run ad campaigns inside a media buying platform provided by an ad tech company, while this company provides integrations with SSPs, updates the platform and offers technical support.
+A common choice for mid-sized advertisers and small ad agencies.
+Your buyers run ad campaigns inside a media buying platform provided by an ad tech company, while this company handles integrations with SSPs, updates the platform and offers technical support.
+In Epom’s full white-label tier, you can handle your SSPs yourself.

 Pros: